avian2/spectrumwars/docs/implementation.rst

   mostly appear empty.
 Hence the need to take a moving average if sensing is to be useful for detecting transmissions.

-* The corrolary of the above is that even 64 channels is a very generous portion of the spectrum for this game.
+* The corrollary of the above is that even 64 channels is a very generous portion of the spectrum for this game.
 A single channel could in theory accomodate 10 players with very little interferrence.